Come to the Rent Strike Meet-up on May 23

 Sign up – alone or together with your house, neighbourhood, district, residents' committee or tenants' association – for the action We Refuse the Rent Increase via this form on our website.

-Do you rent in the free sector?
+Are you renting in the private sector?
 Then you do not have the same rights as in the regulated (social) sector.
-You can refuse the rent increase to give a signal, but you do build up rent arrears and with that you are in fact entering into a mini rent strike.
-We only recommend strike action as a method of action if it is done on a large scale and is well coordinated.
-There is currently no capacity within our action group for this.
-Are you still interested in this form of action, please get in touch.
-See also our answer to the FAQ page.
+You can refuse the rent increase to send a signal, but you will build up rent arrears and in doing so you are in fact going on a mini rent strike.
+Want to know more about this form of activism?
+Look at the FAQ page.

-You can arrange this immediately with our standard letter (download pdf)!
-Fill in the letter and send it by e-mail or post to your landlord.
+You can arrange this immediately with our standard letter (download pdf).
+Fill in the letter, hand it in or send it by email or post to your landlord.
 Feel free to ask for a confirmation of receipt.
-Make sure that you stop the direct debit before mid-June .
+Make sure you stop the rent collection before the rent increase is written off.

 Continue to pay the old rent after 1 July.
 Arrange a periodic transfer via internet banking of the entire rental amount that you already paid before 1 July.
 The start date of this new standing order is July 1 (or the day on which you are used to paying the rent).
 This way you can be sure that you will continue to pay the old rent and prevent you from building up rent arrears.

 Also set up a periodic transfer with the amount of the rent increase to your savings account.
-By putting aside the saved money from next July, you prevent any debts in the future. (see step 9)
+By putting the saved money aside from July, you prevent any debts in the future. (see step 9)

 You have already taken the most important steps!
 Please note that you are not doing anything that it is illegal.
 You can always stop participating in our action and reverse the steps mentioned above.
 Read what the Legal Counter (Juridisch Loket) has to say about the legal possibility of refusing a rent increase.